 It makes a good deal of sense to use as few programs as possible to take care of as much as possible.
 For instance, it’s much better to use a multi image viewer that can handle displaying as many types as possible, than a program that can handle just a few.
 Likewise, you’re not going to buy Photoshop just to view a PSD file, but rather use software that can view PSD’s and other things besides.

 A similar principle applies to any type of file you wish to view whether it’s images, multimedia files, office documents etc, less software to view everything you need makes life easier.
-Free software which is able to support the displaying of many different types of file is less common, but thankfully there are some around.
+Free software which is able to support the displaying of many different types of file is less common, but thankfully there are some around.1.
+Universal Viewer is one such utility and has support for viewing a large array of different file formats.
+The list includes; over 40 types of the most common image and graphic formats, extensive support for more than 150 types of music or video file, several different text and document files such as MS Office, Open Office, Adobe PDF, Rich text etc, and website or webpage related files like HTML or CSS.
+Universal Viewer also supports adding extra formats using the same plugins that are used by the popular file manager Total Commander.

 The program comes with portable or installer versions, but BE WARNED that the installer downloads the InstallIQ manager during the install process and offers several pieces of adware which you need to Decline.
 There may also be a few tick boxes that need clearing as well because InstallQ slightly changes what it offers every time you run the installer.
 The portable version doesn’t have this problem.